-Like many Americans I am bewildered by the 2016 edition of the Presidential bake-off.
-So bewildered that last Tuesday as my fellow Illinoisans went to the polls I, for the first time I can recall, missed an election.
+Like many Americans, I am bewildered by the 2016 edition of the Presidential bake-off.
+So confused that last Tuesday as my fellow Illinoisans went to the polls I, for the first time I can recall, missed an election.
 I mean any election, as in local, primary, mayoral; I vote them all.

-It’s not that I didn’t plan on voting, and in my defense my truancy was aided by a late and long evening in the ER the previous night.
-But upon returning home at 4 am I decided that my only objectives for the day where making sure the kids got to school, and that I made it out to vote.
+It’s not that I didn’t plan on voting, and in my defense, my truancy was aided by a late and long evening in the ER the previous night.
+But upon returning home at 4 am, I decided that my only objectives for the day were making sure the kids got to school, and that I made it out to vote.

 The kids made it to school.

 I guess I couldn’t make up my mind on who to vote for.

 Though I didn’t make it to the polls for the primary day, as human nature dictates, I would still like to pick a horse.
 As such, I have some questions for the remaining candidates.

 Are you crazy like a fox, or crazy as in the bat shit variety?